Frequently Asked Questions

 What is the main difference between React and React Native?

 React is used to develop web applications that run in a browser environment and leverage HTML and CSS.
 React Native is used for mobile applications, translating React code into native mobile components by leveraging the native platform's APIs.
-(Source: React vs. React Native Blog)
+[Source]

-React Native was introduced in 2015.
-Its goal was to enable developers to use a similar component-based UI approach for mobile platforms, allowing for a single codebase that could run on both iOS and Android, significantly reducing development time and costs compared to traditional native development for each platform.
-(Source: React vs. React Native Blog)
+The main goal of React Native is to enable developers to use a similar component-based UI approach for mobile platforms, allowing for a single codebase that can run on both iOS and Android.
+[Source]

 What are some differences when developing for mobile with React Native?

-Can Hygraph be used as a CMS for both React and React Native applications?
+How does Hygraph support both React and React Native applications?

-Yes, Hygraph is a headless CMS that leverages GraphQL to efficiently serve content to both React and React Native applications.
-It provides flexible and efficient data querying, reducing over-fetching and under-fetching issues common in traditional REST APIs.
-Hygraph offers easy integration and the ability to deliver content across different platforms.
-Learn more about integrating Hygraph with React Native here.
-(Source: React vs. React Native Blog)
+Hygraph is a headless CMS that leverages GraphQL to efficiently serve content to both React and React Native applications, enabling flexible and efficient data querying and delivery across platforms.
+[Source]

 Features & Capabilities